nanodeath/LockNLoad/README.md

 actually a function that takes one argument and calls SimpleCensor with that argument before a list of bad words. _s are placeholders for arguments in the function returned to the calling code.

+### Specifying Values

+Values are plain and simple objects stuck into the internal data store for safekeeping.
+Because of the way variables are passed in JS, primitives always follow the "prototype" model and objects follow the "singleton" model.
+I'll soon be adding a way to get prototype versions of objects, however, as soon as I add deep copying...

 Groups
 ------